An introduction to Reshetnyak's theory of subharmonic distances: Conformal aspects of subharmonic distances

-By completing an arc such as above, to obtain an arc $\arc'$ enclosing a domain $D$ homeomorphic to a disc, and remembering Gauss--Bonnet Formula \eqref{eq:GB}: $\kappa_l(K')+\mes(D)=2\pi$, it follows from Lemma~\ref{lem:harm angle} that the \emph{left turn} of an arc can be defined on a surface with a subharmonic metric.
+Let us consider a triangulation in the case the surface is compact (see \cite{jost} for triangulations of surfaces).
+Denoting by $\mathcal{T}$, $\mathcal{E}$, $\mathcal{V}$, respectively, the set of triangles (which are homeomorphic to open discs), edges (without their extremities) and vertices of the triangulation, we have

-If the surface is compact, from a triangulation that fits well with the conformal atlas (see \cite{jost} for triangulations of surfaces), using \eqref{eq:left+right}, \eqref{eq:GB} and \eqref{eq:split turn}, one obtains \emph{Gauss--Bonnet Formula} Now the question is: does any signed measure satisfying Gauss--Bonnet Formula \eqref{eq:GB surface} define a subharmonic metric on a compact Riemann surface?
+Using \eqref{eq:left+right}, Gauss--Bonnet Formula \eqref{eq:GB} and \eqref{eq:split turn}, a direct calculation gives the \emph{Gauss--Bonnet Formula for surfaces}: Now the question is: does any signed measure satisfying Gauss--Bonnet Formula \eqref{eq:GB surface} define a subharmonic metric on a compact Riemann surface?
 We will need a result about the Laplacian.
-Indeed, the Euclidean Laplacian is not invariant under the action of a conformal mapping, but from \eqref{eq:lapl composition conforme}, the differential form $\Delta f dxdy$ is.
-We will denote by $\Delta_S$ the form over the Riemann surface $S$, which is such that in a chart, $\Delta_S f=\Delta f dxdy$.
+Indeed, the Euclidean Laplacian is not invariant under the action of a conformal mapping, but from \eqref{eq:lapl composition conforme}, the differential form $\Delta f \D x\D y$ is.
+We will denote by $\Delta_S$ the form over the Riemann surface $S$, which is such that in a chart, $\Delta_S f=\Delta f \D x\D y$.
 We will use the following result, whose name is taken from \cite{donaldson}.
 We refer to \cite{royden67}, \cite{donaldson}, \cite{chirka} for more details.